-India is a very diverse country, The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand and the Union Territories of Delhi and Chandigarh.
+North Indian Culture refers to the culture of North Indian states where people are predominantly Indo-Aryan.
+The term North India officially refers to the states of Punjab, Jammu & Kashmir, Haryana, Himachal Pradesh, Uttar Pradesh, Uttarakhand, and the Union Territories of Delhi and Chandigarh.

 People of the North are well built and sturdy.
 The states of Uttarakhand, Rajasthan, Haryana, Madhya Pradesh, Chhattisgarh, and Himachal Pradesh are overwhelmingly Hindu.
 Jammu and Kashmir is the only state in India with a majority Muslim population while Punjab is the only state with a majority Sikh population.

 North India is predominantly Indo-Aryan and includes various ethnic groups such as Brahmins, Ahirs, Jats, Rajputs, Gurjars, Khatris, Tarkhans, Kambojs, Banias, and Dalits.
 Hinduism, Islam, and Sikhism are the dominant religions in North India.
 Other religions practiced by various ethnic communities include Jainism and Buddhism.

 There are so many festivals that are celebrated widely in North India with pomp and show like Dusshera, Diwali, Karvachauth, Holi, Navratri, Shivratri, Guru Nanak Jayanti.
 Many festivals are called with different names in various regions but are same North India festivals are celebrated in Uttarayana.
 Ram Navmi and Janamasthami related to Lord Rama and Krishna are given importance in the North.